saratkumar17mss040/Python-lab-programs/README.md

 48. Write a python program to create a simple list and nested list with different datatypes - nestedList.py
 49. Write a python program to demonstrate the use of indexing, negative indexing, accessing individual elements - indexing.py
 50. Write a python program to add elements to an existing list from user input - add.py
-51. Write a python program to use + and * to concatenate and repeat similar elements - operatorsList.py
+51. Write a python program to use + and \* to concatenate and repeat similar elements - operatorsList.py
 52. Write a python program to use insert() method on a list - insertList.py
 53. Write a python program to use pop(), del , remove(), clear() methods - deletions.py
 54. Write a python program to reverse a given list - reverseList.py
 55. Write a python program to convert a givent tuple to list - conversionToList.py
 56. Write a python program to demonstrate the use of extend() method using list - extend.py
-57. Wrtie a python program to demonstrate the use of membership operator - membership.py
+57. Write a python program to demonstrate the use of membership operator - membership.py
+58. Write a python program to demonstrate the use of general tuple with multiple data types - tuple.py
+59. Write a python program to demonstrate the use of general tuple to show types - tuple2.py
+60. Write a python program to demonstrate that tuples are immutable - timmutable.py
+61. Write a python program to demonstrate concatenation in tuple - tconcat.py
+62. Write a python program to demonstrate repetition in tuple - trepeat.py
+63. Write a python program to demonstrate length in tuple - tlength.py
+64. Write a python program to demonstrate membership in tuple - tmembership.py
+65. Write a python program to demonstrate for loop in tuple - tfor.py
+66. Write a python program to demonstrate the use of zip method in tuple - tzip.py
+67. Write a python program to demonstrate the use of min and max in tuple - tminandmax.py
+68. Write a python program to convert a list to tuple - ltotuple.py